akebono03/ehp-proof-tracer/README.md

 B / Im(f) ≅ Im(g)
 ```

-The algebra layer does not encode Toda-, EHP-, Hopf-, or theorem-specific
+The algebra layer does not encode Toda-, EHP-, Hopf-, modulo-, or theorem-specific
 meaning.

 ---